-Everton close to sealing Alli signing
+Everton close to sealing £40m Alli deal

 Alli, 25, has made just six appearances under new Spurs boss Antonio Conte.

-The full details of the move are yet to be disclosed but it is believed the fee will be linked to appearances and Alli will sign a two-and-a-half-year deal.
+He is expected to sign a two-and-a-half-year deal with the first £10m payable after 20 appearances.

-Everton have to complete a permanent deal because their loan quota will be full if they, as expected, add Manchester United's Donny van de Beek to the recent signing of Anwar El Ghazi from Aston Villa.
+Everton have to complete a permanent move because their loan quota will be full if they, as expected, add Manchester United's Donny van de Beek to the recent signing of Anwar El Ghazi from Aston Villa.

 Alli won the last of his 37 caps for England in 2019.